(e toe POE side FOS fate)

-<1% (Limited to important or life-threatening): Acute leukemia (with/without preleukemia phase), apnea (hypersensitivity-associated), cortical blindness (transient), cyanosis, dysphagia, erythema, facial swelling, febrile neutropenia, hepatotoxicity, hyperpigmentation, infection, interstitial pneumonitis, laryngospasm, maculopapular rash, optic neuritis, perivasculitis, pulmonary fibrosis, radiation recall phenomenon, seizure, Stevens-Johnson syndrome, swollen tongue, toxic epidermal necrolysis, urticaria
+<1% (Limited to important or life-threatening): Acute leukemia (with/without preleukemia phase), apnea (hypersensitivity-associated), back pain, cortical blindness (transient), cough, cyanosis, diaphoresis, dysphagia, erythema, facial swelling, febrile neutropenia, hepatotoxicity, hyperpigmentation, infection, interstitial pneumonitis, laryngospasm, maculopapular rash, optic neuritis, pruritic erythematous rash, pulmonary fibrosis, radiation recall phenomenon, seizure, Stevens-Johnson syndrome, swollen tongue, toxic epidermal necrolysis, urticaria

 Concerns related to adverse effects:

 • Bone marrow suppression: Etoposide phosphate is associated with hematologic toxicity, including neutropenia and thrombocytopenia.
 The nadir typically occurs at 10 to 14 days with recovery by day 21 (Perry 2012).
 Infections due to neutropenia and bleeding due to thrombocytopenia have occurred, some fatal.
 Monitor blood counts prior to each cycle of etoposide phosphate and more frequently if needed.